Namibia Oil Blocks Map: Complete Guide to PEL Licenses 2026

 Investor Exposure:

-Direct Shell ownership (NYSE: SHEL).
-Adjacent block holders include Eco Atlantic, NAMCOR partners.
+Direct Shell ownership (NYSE: SHEL) or QatarEnergy exposure.
+Adjacent block holders include Eco Atlantic (PEL 28) and Pancontinental (PEL 87).

 PEL 56 - TotalEnergies (Venus Discovery) ⚡